-- 13. I consider it appropriate to examine the term 'liberty', which is subject to reasonable restrictions, with reference to the other 21 constitutional rights.
-Article is the foundation constitutional scheme.
+13. I consider it appropriate to examine the term 'liberty', which is subject to reasonable restrictions, with reference to the other constitutional rights.
+Article 21 is the foundation of the constitutional scheme.
 It grants to every person the right to life and personal liberty.
 This Article prescribes a negative mandate that no person shall be deprived of his life or personal liberty except according to the procedure established by law.
 The procedure established by law for deprivation of rights conferred by this Article must be fair, just and reasonable.
-The rules of justice and fair play require that State action should neither be unjust nor unfair, lest it attracts the vice of unreasonableness, thereby vitiating the law which prescribed that procedure and, consequently, the action taken thereunder. - 14.
-Any action taken by a public authority which is entrusted with the statutory power has, therefore, to be tested by the application of two standards first, the action must be within the scope of the authority conferred by law and, second, it must be reasonable.
+The rules of justice and fair play require that State action should neither be unjust nor unfair, lest it attracts the vice of IN RE: RAMLILA MAIDAN INCIDENT DT.4/5.06.2011 v.
+HOME 1007 SECRETARY, UNION OF INDIA [SWATANTER KUMAR, J.]

+unreasonableness, thereby vitiating the law which prescribed A that procedure and, consequently, the action taken thereunder.

+14. Any action taken by a public authority which is entrusted with the statutory power has, therefore, to be tested by the application of two standards - first, the action must be within the scope of the authority conferred by law and, second, it must be reasonable.
 If any action, within the scope of the authority conferred by law is found to be unreasonable, it means that the procedure established under which that action is taken is itself unreasonable.
 The concept of 'procedure established by law' changed its character after the judgment of this Court in the case of Maneka Gandhi v.
 UOI [AIR 1978 SC 597], where this Court took the view as under:

-principle of reasonableness, "The legally as well as philosophically essential element of equality or arbitrariness pervades Article 14 like a brooding omnipresence and the procedure contemplated by Article 21 must answer the test of reasonableness in order to be right and just and fair and not arbitrary fanciful or oppressive otherwise it would be no procedure at all and the requirement of Article 21 would not be satisfied."
+"The principle of reasonableness, which legally as well as philosophically is an essential element of equality or non arbitrariness pervades Article 14 like a brooding omnipresence and the procedure contemplated by Article 21 must answer the test of reasonableness in order to be right and just and fair and not arbitrary fanciful or oppressive otherwise it would be no procedure at all and the requirement of Article 21 would not be satisfied."

-This was also noted in the case of Madhav HayawadanraoHoskot v.
+This was also noted in the case of Madhav Hayawadanrao Hoskot v.
 State of Maharashtra (1978) 3 SCC 544 where this Court took the following view: